0xPolygon/devrel-docs/docs/agglayer/lbt_vs_let.md

 The Local Balance Tree is for accounting outgoing balances.
 [Pessimistic proof](./pessimistic_proof.md) uses the LBT to match with the global exit root and L2 balances.
-The LBT is tracked and maintained by the AggLayer for now, because the AggLayer currently generates the pessimistic proof.
-Later on, the chains will generate their own pessimistic proofs and LBTs and submit them to the AggLayer.
+The LBT is tracked and maintained by the Agglayer for now, because the Agglayer currently generates the pessimistic proof.
+Later on, the chains will generate their own pessimistic proofs and LBTs and submit them to the Agglayer.